YumaYX/rubydemodoc/input/encryption/with_rsa.md

-This Ruby code snippet demonstrates how to use the OpenSSL library to generate an RSA key pair, encrypt a string, and then decrypt it back to its original form.
-First, the code generates a new RSA private key with a key size of 2048 bits using `OpenSSL::PKey::RSA.generate(2048)`.
-Then, it extracts the corresponding public key from the private key using `rsa_private.public_key`.
-A string "Ruby" is encrypted using the public key's `public_encrypt` method.
-Finally, the encrypted data is decrypted back to its original form using the private key's `private_decrypt` method.
+This Ruby code snippet demonstrates RSA encryption and decryption.
+First, it generates a new RSA private and public key pair with a key size of 2048 bits.
+Then, it defines a secret string "Ruby".
+The code encrypts this secret using the public key, resulting in encrypted data.
+Finally, it decrypts the encrypted data using the private key, recovering the original secret string "Ruby".
+In essence, the code showcases a basic RSA encryption and decryption process, highlighting the fundamental principle of using a public key to encrypt data and a private key to decrypt it.